-The Tri-Level fitness testing battery involve a 10 second, 30 second and aerobic sub-maximal cycle tests.
-The aerobic fitness test is described here.
+The Tri-Level fitness testing battery involves a 10-second, 30-second and aerobic sub-maximal cycle tests.
+The tri-level aerobic fitness test, a submiximal test performed on a cycle ergomneter, is described here.

 equipment required: Repco front access cycle ergometer (which uses air resistance to modify resistance), heart rate monitor (otherwise you can use the manual palpation method), work monitor unit (optional, some bikes have a workload dial attached to the cycle), stopwatch or clock, scales to determine the body weight of the athlete prior to the test.